-An exciting offering is Japan, with a new scheme announced in December 2017.
+An exciting offering can be found in Japan, with a new scheme announced in December 2017.
 The offer is restricted to the Fukuoka prefecture for the moment.
 The city has founded the Fukuoka Start-up Café to help founders through the entire relocation and setup process.
 This support includes assistance with a range of issues from opening bank accounts and the visa process itself, to marketing a product in Japan.

 The six-monthly startup visa is renewable with regular reviews of the startup progress being assessed.
 Successful founders have access to office and residential rent subsidy schemes offered by the city.
 While it is only Fukuoka that offers an Entrepreneur visa at present, it is hoped that other parts of Japan will follow.

 Estonian Startup Visa

 Which European Union country has the highest number of startups per capita?
 Estonia owns that title.
 For instance, Skype was an Estonian startup.
 Active investors in the Estonian startup landscape include Richard Branson, Peter Thiel, Seedcamp, Matrix Partners, and Intel Capital.
 The Estonia government saw this potential and now offers a range of visas.
 The standard founder visa is a 12-month renewable visa which also gives the founder’s spouse a working visa and residency.
 NimbleFin ranks Estonia as the 5th best country for startups.

 Please see our Estonia Immigration page for more information about eResidency and more.

 Hong Kong Investment as Entrepreneur Visa

 Hong Kong is a global finance hub with access to the world’s biggest markets.
-There is a strong pool of high-quality talent and unrivalled infrastructure.
+There is a strong pool of high-quality talent and unrivaled infrastructure.
 While Hong Kong has faced recent political and financial challenges, the future of Hong Kong’s business environment remains healthy.

 The Hong Kong Investment as Entrepreneur visa usually is valid for an initial period of two years.
 You can renew the visa for additional three-year periods after that time has elapsed.